mikedzikowski/ZTAImage/README.md

 * Azure Compute Gallery
 * User Assigned Identity
   * Role Assignment - "Storage Blob Data Owner" scoped at the storage account or parent resource group
+  * Role Assignment - "Virtual Machine Contributor" scoped at the resource group where the image and management vms will be deployed

 ## Creating Template Spec